 DEBORAH FREEDMAN is a painter and printmaker.

-My work explores the tension between nature’s invisible physical force and a painterly, gestural, emotive interpretation.
+My work explores the tension between nature’s invisible physical force and a painterly,, emotive interpretation.
 For the past twenty-five years I have been observing and drawing a pond located near my home in the Hudson Valley.
 The pond appears in paintings and prints informed by catastrophic events such as 9/11, Hurricane Irene, Covid, and recently the war in Israel/Palestine.
-The pictorial space is warped or disturbed, an investigation of a dreamlike landscape that is threatened.
+The pictorial space is warped or disturbed, an investigation of a dreamlike threatened landscape.
 The work echoes my disquiet about the instability of our environment - as if there is a hole in the world that needs to be healed.

 I have recently added figures to the scene.
 One is in a position of contemplation and prayer; another is floating above as if reclining in the sky.
 One is grounded and contemplative, the other is groundless and liberated.
 They express my emotional state which is both in turmoil and ecstasy.
-For the first time I have placed myself in a psychological metaphoric landscape which is appropriate for my work and reflects my current worldview.
+For the first time I have placed myself in a psychological metaphoric landscape which reflects my current worldview.

 “Within these dynamic, often tilted compositions, where water surges and froths and mountains shift in tectonic scale—the artist finds great solace and an immeasurable serenity, which pervade our sensibilities too, as visitors to her dramatic landscapes.”
 Susan Eley.
 Susan Eley Fine Art.